This tutorial will help you integrate Flexmonster with the React Native framework. It is based on the React Native: Getting Started guide.

 npm install

-Step 3.
-Run your application from the console:
+Step 4.
+Run the sample project from the console:

-Step 1.
-If you don’t have a React Native app, create it by running these commands in the console:
+Create a React Native project by running the following commands in the console:

 cd my-app